irmen/prog8/docs/source/programming.rst

 Miscellaneous
 ^^^^^^^^^^^^^

+boolean(x)
+    Returns a byte value representing the boolean (truthy) value of x, where x can be any numeric type.
+    This means it returns 0 (false) when x equals 0, and a value other than 0 otherwise.

 cmp(x,y)
     Compare the integer value x to integer value y.
 Doesn't return a value or boolean result, only sets the processor's status bits!
     You can use a conditional jumps (``if_cc`` etcetera) to act on this.